liweinan/liweinan.github.io/_posts/2017-03-20-Using-NetworkManager-tui-to-manage-the-network.md

 ---
-title: Using NetworkManager-tui To Manage The Network From Text User Interface
+title: "Using NetworkManager-tui To Manage The Network From Text User Interface"
-abstract: Sometimes it's more convenient to manage the network from text user interface.
-In this article I'd like to share a curses-based tool named NetworkManager-tui.
+abstract: "Sometimes it's more convenient to manage the network from text user interface.
+In this article I'd like to share a curses-based tool named NetworkManager-tui."
 ---

 # {{ page.title }}